chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 Notes (on probe):

-• Each file will have 60 or less log entries
+* Each file will have 60 or less log entries
-• The desktop system is a monolith for single user
+* The desktop system is a monolith for single user

 ### SHJ

 Code assignment: Wikipedia article analyzer problem.

 Given a paragraph from a Wikipedia article, there are few questions & answers.
 But the answers are jumbled up.
 WAP to match the answers to the questions...!!!

+Nxt

+Make it work for all scenarios.
+We don't want to cover all scenarios, we just want the sample case to run!

 ### CRSTK